-The MSc Applied Psychology would require a minimum of 37 credits, including a research paper.
-This graduate programme requires a high degree of academic rigour and personal commitment.
-This graduate programme is offered on a full-time basis, since the core courses are jointly offered through the Faculty of Medical Sciences and are available only in the day.
-It is designed to be completed in two (2) years.
+The MSc Applied Psychology requires a minimum of 37 credits, which includes a research paper.
+It calls for a high degree of academic rigour and personal commitment.
+The class schedule for this programme caters for both working and full-time students.
+The programme is designed to be completed in two (2) years.

 Students of this programme would be required to complete a total of nine (9) compulsory courses/ seminars; a supervised research paper; and two electives.
-In the design and administration of the courses and research paper, there will be an emphasis on practical aspects of psychology where this is feasible.
+In the design and administration of the courses and research paper, there will be an emphasis on the practical application of psychology where this is feasible.